How to Style a Chore Coat: A Guide to Workwear’s Most Versatile Jacket

 The weather’s cooling down and you’re considering your lightweight jacket options: the denim jacket, the canvas jacket, maybe even the military field jacket… and for most guys, that’s about it.

-Those are solid picks that are basically fashion-proof (a.k.a. always in style) but let me suggest an often overlooked option in that category: the chore jacket.
+Those are solid picks that are basically fashion-proof (a.k.a. always in style), but let me suggest an often overlooked option in that category: the chore jacket.

 Simple and classic yet a bit unexpected, this lightweight coat might just be your best new fall friend.
-But how do you style it? .
+But how do you style it?

-What’s a Chore Coat Now?
+What’s a Chore Coat?

 Also called the French chore jacket, the chore coat has its origins in 19th century France, where it was worn by laborers, railroad engineers, and farmers.
 Thanks to its longer length, durable fabric, and lightweight design, the chore coat became a favorite among workers needing something practical yet comfortable.